beacon-thugs-harmony/beacon_chain_simulator/README.md

 ## Motivation

+Implements a simulation for the sharded pos ethereum 2.0.

-The Eth 2.0 Spec is very difficult to understand, even for experienced developers.
+The Eth 2.0 Spec is very difficult to understand and we thought making it easier to visualize is one of the most impactful things we could do to drive scalability development forward for the community.
-It starts with a list of assumptions and then makes the some statements immediately, without fleshing out why it works (or doesn't work).

-We decided to make it easier for the community to understand, by building a live simulation from the most recent beacon chain spec.

-This helps to get more people able to contribute to the scalability development.

-It also meant gathering information from incomplete, disparate sources, including github repos, ethresear.ch, youtube videos, and the mauve whitepaper from Vitalik, and basically bashed our heads against the wall until we understood how it worked.
+The challenging research task involved pulling together incomplete outlines and disparate sources, including ethresear.ch, presentations from Justin Drake, and the mauve whitepaper from Vitalik.

+We are grateful to contribute this very technically challenging solution because we think it will offer benefits to society, by making it cheaper and faster for everyone to use Dapps.

 Specifically, the simulation visually shows how the system:
 1) Creates N using the One-time RSA Ceremony